beyond-decentralized/AIRport/platforms/web-airport/README.md

 # web-airport

-The web harness for the AIRport framework.
+Deployable AIRport tab for the Web.